Procedural Generation

 In Unity (Magic Leap):

-Imported optimized assets into Magic Leap with support for runtime style presets.
-Balanced performance and visual fidelity for AR use.
+Optimized tank assets were imported into Magic Leap with support for runtime style presets.